-2.5 Are different procedures applicable to natural oil and gas?
+3.5 Are different procedures applicable to natural oil and gas?

 Yes.
 The award of mineral rights for oil and gas exploitation is subject to a specific and comprehensive statutory framework.
-The most relevant legal statute in this respect is the Petroleum Activities Law (approved by Law 10/04, of 12 November 2004).
+The most relevant legal statute in this respect is the Petroleum Activities Law approved by Law 10/04, of 12 November 2004 and amended by Law 5/19, of 18 April 2019.

-3 Foreign Ownership and Indigenous Ownership Requirements and Restrictions
+Foreign Ownership and Indigenous Ownership Requirements and Restrictions

-3.1 What types of entity can own reconnaissance, exploration and mining rights?
+4.1 What types of entity can own reconnaissance, exploration and mining rights?